Icinga/icingaweb2-module-aws/doc/02-Usage.md

 This example wants to teach you how to configure Director to automagically do this for you.

+### Create IAM User

+We suggest creating a new user for Icinga2.
+In order to use all features of this module, assign the following policy to the user:

+arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess

 ### Create a new host template

 I'd strongly suggest to create a dedicated template that should be inherited